 The content in the attract stage will address problems related to recipe management and offer solutions.
 These materials should be designed to attract website traffic and demonstrate your expertise.
 They will then direct the reader toward the other materials which will be optimized for conversion.

-Each piece of content serves a purpose, but it is the combination that is powerful.
-When you look at your content this way, you can see how each piece can help move the customer through their research process and closer to making a purchase.
+Each piece of content serves a purpose, but it’s the combination that’s powerful.
+When you look at your content this way, you can see how each piece moves the customer through their research process and closer to making a purchase.
 You can also see how the absence of content at any stage of this journey could result in a lost sale.

 You will need to develop buyer personas, conduct keyword research and brainstorm a list of blog post topics.
-You should also consider the suggested content for each stage and decide what would be reasonable for you to tackle considering your resource constraints.
-Once you are clear on everything you plan to develop, you can prioritize and plot it on an editorial calendar.
+You should also consider the suggested content for each stage and decide what you can reasonably tackle considering your resource constraints.
+Once you’re clear on everything you plan to develop, you can prioritize and plot it on an editorial calendar.
 This will help you to be realistic about the time involved and will keep you on track.

 Naturally, this is just a starting point.
 Since your app also helps people with meal and grocery planning there are plenty of other topics you could address.
 For now, however, this is a good place to start.

 You feel great.
-You have a lot of work ahead of you, but at least you know what you need to do and why you are doing it.
-And, you are already considering how you could boost the reach of this content by devoting some funds to advertising.
+You have a lot of work ahead of you, but at least you know what to do and why you need to do it.
+And, you’re already considering how you could boost the reach of this content by devoting some funds to advertising.

 Content creation is an investment and it takes time to produce results.
 Organizations that take a shotgun approach are often the ones that get frustrated and decide content marketing doesn’t work.
-The best way to avoid this is by creating a documented strategy that is in alignment with your business goals.
+The best way to avoid this is by creating a documented strategy that aligns with your business goals.
 Yet, this isn’t easy to do.

 Content should focus on the needs and questions of your target market.
-Planning your content by mapping it to the buyer’s journey is a good way to ensure you are meeting those needs.
-It also helps you to clarify the goals of each piece of content, identify gaps and develop a plan to address them.
+Mapping your content to the buyer’s journey is a good way to ensure you’re meeting those needs.
+It will help you clarify the goals of each piece of content and spot gaps so you can develop a plan to address them.